Enegnei/AppleVsFBI/AppleVsFBI.md

 However, these figures only apply if Secure Enclave or another aspect of the iPhone's security architecture isn't also being breached as well, the possibility of which is still up for debate.

 With this in mind, a very valuable & proactive thing Apple could do is **recommend that their customers upgrade their passwords.** Until now Apple has given their customers a false sense of security, allowing them to use short passcodes & PINs.
-The last line of protection should be a strong password, not a security feature which can apparently be disabled.
+The last line of protection should be a strong password, which is under the user's control to change, not a security feature which can apparently be disabled.

 #### Legal Concerns